SELF GUIDED AUDIO TOURS HAWAII

 These are great outdoor activities if you prefer to explore the outdoors at a slower pace.
 There are several trails around Lake Tahoe where you can do this, including Tahoe Meadows and Sugar Pine Point State Park.

 This can be a great way to enjoy the snowy scenery around the lake.
-Many of the trails around the lake are open year-round, and snowshoes or microspikes can be used for traction on icy trails.
+Many of the trails around Tahoe are open year-round, and microspikes can be used for traction on icy trails.

 This activity is a fun way to explore the backcountry around Tahoe.
 Several companies offer guided tours and rentals, including Lake Tahoe Adventures and Zephyr Cove Resort.

 This is a classic winter activity offered in some locations that can be enjoyed by all ages.
-(But not on the lake itself, since it never freezes.)
+(But not on Lake Tahoe itself, since it never freezes!)

 download shaka guide

-For anglers, there are lakes stocked with trout.
+For anglers, there are several lakes that make for good fishing, some stocked with trout.

 One way to relax and unwind is to take advantage of one of Lake Tahoe’s all-natural soaking tubs.